atlassian-labs/data-center-terraform/docs/docs/userguide/CLEANUP.md

 ./pkg/scripts/uninstall [-t] [-c <config.tfvars>]
 ```
 Uninstall command removes the infrastructure but terraform state files will remain after the process.
-You should use switch `-t` if you need to clean-up the terraform state as well.
+You should use switch `-t` if you need to cleanup the terraform state as well.

 As you can manage multiple environments, you need to define the environment to uninstall.
 This is possible by using the same config file that you used to create the environment.